Damnatio memoriae: Ancient Egypt

-Egyptians also practiced this, as seen in relics from pharaoh Akhenaten's tomb and elsewhere.
+Ancient Egyptians also practiced this, as seen in relics from pharaoh Akhenaten's tomb and elsewhere.
 Akhenaten's sole worship of the god Aten, instead of the traditional pantheon, was considered heretical.
 During his reign, Akhenaten endeavoured to have all references to the god Amun chipped away and removed.
 After his reign, temples to Aten were dismantled and the stones reused to create other temples.
-Images of Akhenaten had their faces chipped away, and images and references to Amun reappeared.
+Images of Akhenaten had their faces chipped away, his name was erased, his reign referred to as "the time of the enemy of Akhetaten", and images and references to Amun reappeared.
 The people blamed their misfortunes on Akhenaten's shift of worship to Atenism, away from the gods they served before him.

-Other Egyptian victims of this practice include the pharaohs that immediately succeeded Akhenaten, including Smenkhkare, Neferneferuaten, and Ay.
+Other Egyptian victims of this practice include Hatshepsut and the pharaohs that immediately succeeded Akhenaten, including Smenkhkare, Neferneferuaten, and Ay.
 The campaign of damnatio memoriae against Akhenaten and his successors was initiated by Ay's successor, Horemheb, who decided to erase from history all pharaohs associated with the unpopular Amarna Period; this process was continued by Horemheb's successors.
-Tutankhamun was also erased from history in this way, even though he had restored Egypt to the Amun god, because he was one the kings who succeeded Akhenaten; he may also have been Akhenaten's son.